lokmanTech/lokmanTech/README.md

-# Tech Enthusiast and Continous Explorer 🚀
+# Tech Enthusiast and Explorer 🚀

 Welcome to my GitHub space!
 I'm Lokman Hakim which passionate in tech and thrive on the thrill of exploring new horizons in the ever-evolving world of technology.
 Here, you'll find a collection of my projects, experiments, and ongoing learning journey in tech domains.